angular/angular/aio/content/guide/two-way-binding.md

 # Two-way binding

 Two-way binding gives components in your application a way to share data.
-Use two-way binding binding to listen for events and update values simultaneously between parent and child components.
+Use two-way binding to listen for events and update values simultaneously between parent and child components.

 <div class="alert is-helpful">